iamshadmirza/BlogsByShad/blogs/rn-tinder/index.md

   ).current;
 ```

-As we talked about in the previous article, `onPanResponderMove` can be used to make difference in the horizontal or vertical direction and set it's value to position the card. `animation.setValue({ x: gesture.dx, y: gesture.dy })` will take `dx` and `dry` and set it to `x` and `y` of the card.
+As we talked about in the previous article, `onPanResponderMove` can be used to get the gesture difference in the horizontal or vertical direction and set it's value to position the card. `animation.setValue({ x: gesture.dx, y: gesture.dy })` will take `dx` and `dry` and set it to `x` and `y` of the card.

-Now, what will happen once the user leaves the card.
+Now, what will happen once the user lifts the finger while swiping.
 There can be two cases:

-It's either the card is the past threshold or not.
-If the `dx` is greater than the threshold, we will take the swipe velocity `vx` and make the card go in the same direction with decay in speed.
+**It's either the card is the past threshold or not.** If the `dx` is greater than the threshold, we will take the swipe velocity `vx` and make the card go in the same direction with decay in speed.
 Thus card will keep moving out of the screen until the speed is decayed to 0 and will finally unmount. `clamp` module will see if the velocity is between 4 and 5 and apply floor function so that it always has needed speed to slide.

 While the top card is sliding out of the screen, we will also animate the scale property to 1 giving the next card pop up to the front effect.
 These two animations will run in parallel.